 I've put it off for a long time.
 Bits and pieces of certain issues would peek through in my work at certain times but I usually went out of my way to avoid a specific message in my art.
 It was important to me as an artist because it forced me to deal with the themes that shaped me as a person.
 For the viewer it's a bit different.
 What I view as important might not be the exact thing the viewer experiences.
 That being said, I think it would be helpful for all people living in our post-everything world to consider a few things.
 Not the least of which is the cost of labor in human terms, environmental terms and socioeconomic terms.

 Are there any region-specific elements present in this exhibition that may require more of an explanation?

 There are messages that may not be apparent to someone from the Midwest.
 I included references to a canary in a coal mine, a blood disease that turns one's skin blue (attributed to inbreeding) and coal mine scrip (which was currency paid to the miners that was good only at the company store).
 I'm sure there are other small examples but those are probably the best examples.
 Moving forward I'll probably include more regional idiosyncrasies in my work.
 It took me a long while to realize the importance of where I came from in regards to the person I am today.

-Anyone interested in viewing more of Courtney's work can do so on his personal website.
 "Folklore of Labor" is on display at the W. Dale Clark Main Library's Michael Phipps Gallery through August 28.